dwavesystems/minorminer/README.rst

 .. install-c-start

 The `CMakeLists.txt` in the root of this repo will build the library and optionally run a series of tests.
-On linux the commands would be something like
+On Linux, the commands would be something like
 this:

 .. code-block:: bash